Editor's note

 Why this is the wrong market

 They are machine-to-machine.
-Suno’s interface is human-facing: a person types a prompt, the model generates, the person listens.
-The systems described above have no human in the loop at the moment of generation.
-A vehicle reads sensors.
-A therapeutic device reads behavior.
-A rehabilitation system reads movement.
-A game engine reads player state.
-The model must respond in real time — continuously, on-device, without waiting for a prompt.
-This is a fundamentally different architecture from cloud-based song generation.
+No human is in the loop at the moment of generation.
+A vehicle reads sensors, a therapeutic device reads behavior, a game engine reads player state.
+The model must respond in real time, continuously, on-device — a fundamentally different architecture from the prompt-generate-listen flow of a cloud-based song generator.

-For these markets, Suno is not ethically problematic.
-It is architecturally incompatible.
+For these markets, the licensing debate misses the real issue: their paradigm is architecturally incompatible.
 Too slow, too imprecise, too uncontrollable.
-The more interesting question is whether the format Suno represents (human types prompt, machine produces song) is the most consequential application of generative audio at all.
+The more interesting question is whether that format (human types prompt, machine produces song) is the most consequential application of generative audio at all.

 What would be needed instead

 CORPUS is building this infrastructure because the markets we are building for cannot be served by any song generator.
-Suno’s market is real and its users are making real things; the CORPUS argument is orthogonal to that.
 What these other markets need does not yet have a name.
 Adaptive sound.
 Situated music.
 Sonic behavior.
 The language is still forming, because the category is still forming.

-The argument for CORPUS in these markets is not “we are fairer than Suno.”
-It is that Suno cannot do this at all.
+The argument for CORPUS in these markets is not that we are fairer.
+It is that the song-generator paradigm cannot do this at all.

-While the industry argues about who should be compensated when a machine generates a song, markets are emerging in which the song is not the point.
-The debate is not wrong because its concerns are illegitimate.
+While the industry argues about who gets paid when a machine generates a song, markets are emerging in which the finished song is not the product.
+The debate is important because its concerns are legitimate.
 Fair compensation matters.
 Licensing matters.
-But the frame is too narrow.
-It looks at AI music and sees a better jukebox.
-What is actually arriving are machines that can sense a situation and respond with sound.
+But the frame is too narrow: it treats AI music as a better jukebox, another way to produce fixed copies to be played back.
+What is actually arriving is sound that responds to the situation it is in — contextual, continuous, unrepeatable.